kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 - Server-side `RangeStream` chunking, revision pinning, and `CountOnly` short-circuit behavior.
-- kube-apiserver: `staging/src/k8s.io/apiserver/pkg/storage/etcd3` — new
+- kube-apiserver: tests cover the watch cache initialization path routing through `RangeStream` and event construction from streamed chunks.
-  tests cover `watcher.sync` routing through `syncStream`, `parseKV` event construction, and the `Unimplemented` fallback path.
+- Backwards compatibility: unit tests cover the version skew case where the gate is enabled against an etcd that returns `Unimplemented`, confirming the fallback to unary `Range` does not regress.

 ##### Integration tests